edemaine/svgink/README.md

 You can override the number of Inkscape processes to use via `-j 4` or similar.
 Note that the processes are started in sequence rather than in parallel, so you may not get full job parallelism unless you have enough jobs.
+(Why in sequence?
-(On Windows, starting many Inkscape processes in parallel slows them all down;
+On Windows, starting many Inkscape processes in parallel slows them all down;
 and on Linux, starting Inkscape processes is fast enough to not be a big deal.
-This also prevents `svgink` from starting more Inkscape processes than necessary, in case all jobs complete faster than the startup process.)
+This behavior also prevents `svgink` from starting more Inkscape processes than necessary, in case all jobs complete faster than the startup process.)

 ## Sanitization